apparentorder/r53db/README.md

 IMPORT FOREIGN SCHEMA dummy FROM SERVER route53 INTO route53;
 ```

-The schema name `route53` is just a suggestion, you can change it if you like (or don't create a separate schema and import into the default  `public` schema).
+The schema name `route53` is just a suggestion, you can change it if you like (or don't create a separate
+schema and import into the default  `public` schema).

 The `IMPORT FOREIGN SCHEMA` command will create a Foreign Table for each Hosted Zone in your Route53 Database.

-DNS Names are adjusted to be easy-to-use PostgreSQL table names (e.g. the Hosted Zone `example.com` would become `example_com`).
+DNS Names are adjusted to be easy-to-use PostgreSQL table names (e.g. the Hosted Zone `example.com` would
+become `example_com`).

 Run `\dE+ route53.` (note the terminal `.`) afterwards to verify that the foreign tables have been added.

 ### OS-specific hints

-These hints assume that PostgreSQL is already installed.
-Adjust as necessary.
+Some hints for specific OS.

+Usually your PostgreSQL will already be there, of course.
+The installation for PostgreSQL is shown anyway,
+commented-out, as a reference for testing and possibly to locate the package containing the header files.

 Afterwards continue with the in-database installation (see above).